Sir John Knight

 Knight commanded the Haerlem in the Philadelphia campaign of August-November 1777.
 Despite being fired upon by a 50-gun ship he made a remarkable escape from the Comte d Estaing s fleet in July 1778 by leading the pursuing ships towards to a shoal.
 After providing intelligence of the French whereabouts to Vice-Admiral Lord Howe he was taken aboard the flagship Eagle 64, Captain Henry Duncan, the commander-in-chief being keen to utilise Knight s unparalleled knowledge of the North American coast.
 He returned to England with Howe and the Eagle in October 1778..

-In December 1792 Knight recommissioned the Victory 100 once more, going out to the Mediterranean in May where he again became Hood?s flag-captain, and from August 1793 he served at the occupation of Toulon and in February 1794 he carried the commander-in-chief’s flag during the Corsican campaign The Victory returned to Spithead with Hood when that officer was ordered home in the autumn of 1794, and after the admiral was effectively dismissed Knight returned to the Mediterranean with the Victory in May 1795 to serve as Rear-Admiral Robert Man’s flag-captain.
-He was present at Admiral William Hotham?s action with the French on 13 July 1795, and he returned home overland when the new commander-in-chief, Admiral Sir John Jervis, took the Victory as his flagship.
+In December 1792 Knight recommissioned the Victory 100 once more, going out to the Mediterranean in May where he again became Hood’s flag-captain.
+From August 1793 he served at the occupation of Toulon and in February 1794 he carried the commander-in-chief’s flag during the Corsican campaign The Victory returned to Spithead with Hood when that officer was ordered home in the autumn of 1794, and after the admiral was effectively dismissed Knight returned to the Mediterranean with the Victory in May 1795 to serve as Rear-Admiral Robert Man’s flag-captain.
+He was present at Admiral William Hotham s action with the French on 13 July 1795, and he returned home overland when the new commander-in-chief, Admiral Sir John Jervis, took the Victory as his flagship.